DNM1008/Computer-Vision/readme.md

 Trying out .onnx format.
 Its crossplatform compatibility is a trade-off against raw speed.

+Starting with facial recognition models, currentingly in demo app 3

 ### Future plans

 - Test the existing models